 The Iva Werner Primary School was built in 2004, with funding from Mrs. Iva Werner.
 In 2007 it was officially registered as a Tanzanian English Medium Primary School.
-The school has grown steadily, and for the 2017 school year had 148 students ranging from Kindergarten to Standard 7.
+The school has grown steadily, and averages a little over 100 students ranging from Kindergarten to Standard 7.
 (Grades 1-7 are called Standards 1-7 here.)

 Iva Werner is a day school targeting staff children from Kibidula and children from the nearby villages.
-The school strives to give good Christian education, and is based on the principles of the Seventh day Adventist church.
-The primary goal of the school is to help the children know Jesus as their personal Saviour.
+The school strives to give good Christian education, and is based on the principles of the Seventh-day Adventist church.
+The primary goal of the school is to help the children know Jesus as their personal Savior.

 Kibidula believes in the principles of true education – education that includes the proper development of the physical, mental, and spiritual powers.